jeremyongws/binance-python-api-lib/README.md

 # binance-python-api-lib
-personal library for api calls
+Personal library for pulling historical data from Binance fapi